 Internal improvements

-We are working hard towards a first crates.io release of defmt
+We are working hard towards a first crates.io release of defmt so that you won't need to juggle

 several git dependencies in your projects.
 Most PRs in this section are work towards that goal.